Observational insights on the origin of giant low surface brightness galaxies: Discussion

 \subsection{Comparison of gLSBGs with oversized HSB galaxies}

 \citet{Ogle2016} found out that about 6 per cent of the most optically luminous galaxies have giant HSB discs with isophotal diameters of $55-140$~kpc.
-This sample was extended by \citet{Ogle2019} which also included non-starforming `super-lenticulars' in addition to super-spirals and giant elliptical galaxies.
-A small fraction of the super-luminous galaxies had disturbed morphology indicating recent mergers.
+This sample was extended by \citet{Ogle2019} which also included non-star-forming `super-lenticulars' in addition to superspirals and giant elliptical galaxies.
+A small fraction of the superluminous galaxies had disturbed morphology indicating recent mergers.
 Similarly to gLSBGs, super disc galaxies are red inside and blue outside which could be consistent with the on-going growth of the disc by accretion and minor mergers \citep{Ogle2019}. \citet{2020MNRAS.493.5464K} studied in detail the edge-on `super-lenticular' \N7572 with an excessively massive thick disc and concluded that the thin disc growth was likely stopped prematurely by the dense cluster environment.
-Otherwise, this object would have become an enormous `super-spiral' if it could continue to grow its disc from an external gas supply.
+Otherwise, this object would have become an enormous `superspiral' if it could continue to grow its disc from an external gas supply.

 \citet{Saburova2018} also studied giant HSB discy galaxies at lower redshifts compared to those from the sample of \citet{Ogle2016} and using different selection criterion, the isophotal radius rather than luminosity used in \citet{Ogle2016}. \citet{Saburova2018} derived the parameters of dark haloes of giant HSB galaxies and concluded that they tend to have high halo masses and radial scales in agreement with their large disc radii.
 Thus, \citet{Saburova2018} proposed that the size of HSB giants is due to the sparse dark halo being similar to the formation scenario by \citet{Kasparova2014} proposed for the gLSBG \Malin2.